mirrornight/pydocx/README.rst

 What is pydocx?
 ===============

-pydocx is a Python library for updating Microsoft Word files.
+pydocx is a Python library for merging revised and commented Microsoft Word files.

 Installation
 ------------